jatin-sdev/react-practice/readme.md

-# to practice and experiment with react
+# to practice and experiment with react + vite

 npm create vite@latest my-project cd my-project